5390/aexp_assesment/README.md

 ```

 - Or run tests from WSL/Linux (recommended on Windows).
 If you cannot enable CGO locally, run tests without `-race`.

+Note: I have not run the race detector locally because it requires enabling CGO and a C compiler (e.g., `gcc`) on Windows; see commands above to enable if you have a C toolchain available.

 ## Design Notes & Trade-offs
 ---